 Of course the USA versions used inferior U.S. DOT approved sealed beam units.
-Greatly superior E-code headlights in this size are available, which use one H4 (high-low) bulb for each outer headlight and one H1 (high) bulb for each inner headlight.
+Greatly superior E-code headlights in this size are available, which use one H4 (high-low) bulb for each outer headlight and one H1 (high beam) bulb for each inner headlight.
 These headlights are 4 x 6 inches (102 x 152 mm).

 This U.S.A.
 1984 245 Turbo below originally came equipped with the same four rectangular headlights shown above.
 For 1985 or earlier U.S. 240 owners, these headlights below (sourced from a 1980 or earlier Euro 240) are a direct bolt-in and a welcome improvement for those who can import them from a country using E-code lights.

 These early H4 bulb versions pictured below are shown mounted on a U.S. 1984 245 Turbo.
 No changes were needed to the hood, grill or turn signals on this.
 These early headlights bolt right in.

 This U.S. 1984 242 Turbo below also originally came with four rectangular headlights.
 These E-codes originally came from a 1980 or earlier European 240.
 The turn signal lenses were changed to Euro style dual color, but the turn signal assembly did not change.

 This is the same U.S. 1984 242 Turbo as above, except this later photo shows the change to a flat hood and grill.
 No sheet metal changes are needed, except of course the new hood.